 Revealing the stories

-As The John Rylands Library’s Modern History Archivist, Dr Martin is used to delving through collections spanning languages, cultures and time periods.
+As the John Rylands Research Institute and Library’s Modern History Archivist, Dr Martin is used to delving through collections spanning languages, cultures and time periods.
 However, curating the Peterloo exhibition narrowed her focus to an event that unfolded just streets away from where the Library now stands.

 Featuring handwritten records, historic books, original newspapers, handbills and engravings, the exhibition is the result of Janette’s extensive research into the Library’s uniquely rich collection of items related to Peterloo.

 Dr Martin recalls her first encounter with the Relief Fund Account Book, which records compensation given to victims and their families after the massacre.
 “I found it so shocking and upsetting to read the names of people who were wounded by sabres, trampled by horses, or thrown down to the ground on that day,” she says.

 “It’s powerful because it tells the story at the level of the individual.
 It’s easy to visualise these people, and imagine what these events meant to them.

 “Estimates vary, but something like 15 people were killed that day, and around another three or four died from their injuries in the days after.